-Name of Committee Associated Powers, Duties and Functions Environmental Services The primary role of the Environmental Services Committee is to examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below and reporting on these to Council: (a) Waste and recycling (b) Parks and Open Spaces (c) Cemeteries (d) Biodiversity (e) Contracts and Operations (f) Building Control (g) Licensing (h) Animal Welfare and Dog Control (i) Off Street Car Parking To undertake reviews or policy development tasks in relation to any matters falling under the remit of this committee or as requested by Council.
+Name of Committee Associated Powers, Duties and Functions Environmental Services The specific duties of the Environmental Services Committee will be undertaken under full delegated authority including: To examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below and reporting on these to Council: (a) Waste and recycling (b) Parks and Open Spaces (c) Cemeteries (d) Biodiversity (e) Contracts and Operations (f) Estates Matters (g) Building Control (h) Licensing (i) Animal Welfare and Dog Control (j) Off Street Car Parking To undertake reviews or policy development tasks in relation to any matters falling under the remit of this committee or as requested by Council.
 To respond to consultations relevant to these matters.
+To review and consider urgent matters referred from another Committee of the Council.
 To engage on an ongoing basis with all relevant external bodies as to their strategies, policies and proposals which will impact on the Fermanagh and Omagh District.
-This will include, but will not be limited to: (a) Government departments; (b) TransportNI (ie roads maintenance, adoptions, abandonments, disabled parking bays etc); and (c) NI Environment Agency.
-Regeneration and Community The primary role of the Regeneration and Community Committee is to examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below and reporting on these to Council: (a) Tourism and Economic Development; (b) Funding and Investment; (c) Leisure, Recreation and Sport; (d) Arts, Heritage, Tourism facilities; (e) Environmental Health and Investing for Health; (f) Community Services; (g) Policing and Community Safety Partnership; and (h) Health related matters including partnerships with health providers.
+This will include, but will not be limited to: (a) Government departments (particularly Dfl and DAERA); (b) Northern Ireland Water; and (c) Northern Ireland Environment Agency.
+Regeneration and Community The specific duties of the Regeneration and Community Committee will be undertaken under full delegated authority including: To examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below and reporting on these to Council: (a) Community Planning, Corporate Planning and Performance Improvement; (b) Local Development Plan and planning policy; (c) Tourism and Economic Development including MSW Growth Deal; (d) Funding;

+(e) Leisure, Recreation and Sport; (f) Arts, Heritage, Tourism facilities; (g) Environmental Health and Investing for Health; (h) Community Services; (i) Policing and Community Safety Partnership; and (j) Health related matters including partnerships with health providers.
 To undertake reviews or policy development tasks in relation to any matters falling under the remit of this committee or as requested by Council.
 To respond to consultations relevant to these matters.
+To review and consider urgent matters referred from another Committee of the Council.
 To engage on an ongoing basis with all relevant external bodies as to their strategies, policies and proposals which will impact on the Fermanagh and Omagh District.
-This will include, but will not be limited to:

-- (a) Government departments;

-- (b) Education Authority;

-- (c) Health and Social Care Trust;

-- (d) Public Health Agency;

-- (e) Health and Social Care Board;

-- (f) Police Service of Northern Ireland;

-- (g) Northern Ireland Housing Executive;

-- (h) Invest Northern Ireland;

-- (i) TransportNI (ie regional and network development proposals);

-- (j) Tourism NI;

-- (k) SportNI;

-- (I) Arts Council of NI;

-- (m) Waterways Ireland; and

-- (n) South West College.

-Policy & Resources

-The primary role of the Policy & Resources Committee is to examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below and reporting on these to Council:

-- (a) Monitor and review of Council Constitution:

-- (b) Policy and Strategic Services;

-- (c) Community Planning, Corporate Planning and Performance Improvement;

-- (d) Human Resources and Organisational Development;

-- (e) Finance, Procurement, Internal Audit;

-- (f) Operations and Estates;

-- (g) Trading Services;

-- (h) Democratic Services;

-- (i) Customer Services;

-- (j) Communications and PR;

-- (k) Reports of Audit Panel; and

-- (I) Use of General Power of Competence.
+This will include, but will not be limited to: (a) Government departments; (b) Education Authority; (c) Health and Social Care Trust; (d) Public Health Agency; (e) Health and Social Care Board; (f) Police Service of Northern Ireland; (g) Northern Ireland Housing Executive; (h) Invest Northern Ireland; (i) TransportNI (ie regional and network development proposals); (j) Tourism NI; (k) SportNI; (l) Arts Council for NI; (m) Waterways Ireland; and (n) South West College.
+Policy & Resources The specific duties of the Policy &amp; Resources Committee will be undertaken under full delegated authority including: To examine, on behalf of the Council, various policies, strategies and plans in draft, relating to those areas set out below: (a) Monitor and review of Council Constitution; (b) Policy and Strategic Services; (c) Human Resources, Organisational Development and Transformation; (d) Finance, Procurement; (e) Shared Services including Regional Property Certificate Unit; (f) Democratic Services; (g) Elected Member Development (h) Customer Services; (i) Communications and PR; (j) Registration Services; (k) Digitisation and ICT Services; (l) Strategic Investment Appraisal; (m) Reports of Audit Panel; and (n) Use of General Power of Competence.